ManavJagtap/bone-tumor-classification-resnet50/README.md

 - Extend to multiclass tasks (e.g., tumor type or stage)
 - Experiment with other CNNs (DenseNet, EfficientNet)
 - Train on larger, more diverse MRI datasets
+- Create a Medical image classification using a custom trained model.

 ## Academic Context